qinalan10/cs598-patient-phenotyping/README.md

   * Trains the Model
   * Evaluates the model

 To run this, please use google colab.
-Place the final file in the fodler suggested
+Place the final file in the fodler suggested and run.

 2.